Kinetic and internal energy transfer in implicit large eddy simulations of forced compressible turbulence: Introduction

 Since time-averaging over many snapshots of the flow is paramount to obtain meaningful statistics, we need to maintain a statistically stationary state over several dynamical timescales.
 As in most simulations of compressible turbulence mentioned above, we perform implicit large eddy simulations, where dissipation results from numerical truncation terms, instead of explicitly treating viscous dissipation (see \cite{Schmidt2015} and references cited therein).
+Explicit physical viscosity (bulk and shear) is neglected since Reynolds numbers in typical astrophysical systems are by far too high to allow for direct numerical simulations.
 Regardless of the nature of dissipation, the mean heating rate due to the dissipation of kinetic energy approximately equals the rate of energy injected by the forcing.
 To avoid a declining Mach number of supersonic turbulence, excess heat has to be continuously removed from the system.
-This is commonly achieved in numerical simulations of driven turbulence either by applying an isothermal equation of state (i.e.\ setting the internal energy per unit mass to a constant, which corresponds to constant temperature) or by artificially increasing the internal energy by setting the adiabatic exponent to a value that differs by a tiny fraction from unity (in this case, only the pressure is physical).
-Both methods are not suitable for our study because we need a physically meaningful (i.e.\ neither constant nor artifically increased) internal energy to compute transfer functions.
-For this reason, we apply a simple toy model to mimic radiative cooling of the gas.
+This is commonly achieved in numerical simulations of driven turbulence either by applying an isothermal equation of state (i.e.\ setting the speed of sound $\cs$ indentical to a constant, which reduces the system of dynamic variables to mass density and momentum) or by artificially increasing the internal energy by setting the adiabatic exponent to a value that differs by a tiny fraction from unity (in this case, only the pressure is physical).
+Both methods are not suitable for our study because we need a physically meaningful (i.e.\ neither constant nor artificially increased) internal energy to compute transfers between the kinetic and internal energy reservoirs.
+For this reason, we define internal energy on the basis of the ideal gas equation and apply a simple toy model to mimic radiative cooling of the gas with finite cooling time.
 Details about the numerical simulations are outlined in Section~\ref{sec:stat} and Appendix~\ref{sec:compute}.
 The outcome of our analysis is discussed in Section~\ref{sec:concl}.